-Unless you're a medical professional, wearing face masks is a new experience for many people.
-I expected to find some slight discomfort around my ears, but there was one problem I didn't anticipate: the dreaded fog.
+When I first began wearing face coverings last year, I expected to find some slight discomfort around my ears, but there was one problem I didn't anticipate: the dreaded fog.

-All of my fellow glasses wearers know what I'm talking about.
-You carefully place your mask on as you head out to run some essential errands, and suddenly your glasses fog up to the point of being unusable.
+All of my fellow glasses-wearers know what I'm talking about.
+You carefully place your mask on as you head out to run some essential errands, and suddenly your lenses fog up to the point of being unusable.

 I soon found that finding a breathable and snugly-fit face mask can help alleviate some of those fogging issues, but I was hoping to find a way to completely get rid of it.
 So, when I spotted this highly rated anti-fog spray on Amazon, I knew I had to give it a go.
 After trying it out for a few weeks, I'm fairly impressed — but there's a slight learning curve.